Meet Alejandra Duque Cifuentes

 Boards & Committees

 Through her work on cultural policy, Alejandra has earned appointments to Mayor-Elect Eric Adams’ Transition Committee on Parks, Arts & Culture and A Better Contract for New York’s Joint Task Force.
-She sits on the boards of Nonprofit New York and New Yorkers for Culture and Arts, and is a member of the leadership council of Creatives Rebuild New York, a $125 million program established by The Mellon Foundation, the Ford Foundation and the Stavros Niarchos Foundation, which aims to provide artists with full-time employment opportunities or a guaranteed income in order to revitalize the city’s cultural workers and venues, which have faced steep losses in income and revenue since the onset of the pandemic.
+She sits on the board of Nonprofit New York and is a member of the leadership council of Creatives Rebuild New York, a $125 million program established by The Mellon Foundation, the Ford Foundation and the Stavros Niarchos Foundation, which aims to provide artists with full-time employment opportunities or a guaranteed income in order to revitalize the city’s cultural workers and venues, which have faced steep losses in income and revenue since the onset of the pandemic.

 Production & Education Background